oasrcode/App-To-Do-Agenda/README.md

 ### Intro
 ***
-To-Do/Agenda App allow us to create cards with our schelude.
+To-Do/Agenda App lets us create cards with our schelude and, also, you can save your photos.

 ### Technologies
 ***